State Opening of Parliament: Searching of the cellars

-First, the cellars of the Palace of Westminster are searched by the Yeomen of the Guard in order to prevent a modern-day Gunpowder Plot.
-The Plot of 1605 involved a failed attempt by a group of provincial English Catholics led by Robert Catesby to blow up the Houses of Parliament and kill the Protestant King James I and aristocracy.
+First, the cellars of the Palace of Westminster are searched by the Yeomen of the Guard.
+This is derived from the 1605 Gunpowder Plot, an attempted assassination of James VI and I in which Guy Fawkes was caught guarding gunpowder in the cellars hours before the king was to open the second session of the Blessed Parliament.
 Since that year, the cellars have been searched, now largely, but not only, for ceremonial purposes.
 This is supervised by the Lord Great Chamberlain, and the Yeomen are paid for their services with a small glass of port wine.

 Assembly of Peers and Commons

 Peers and peeresses assemble in the House of Lords.
 The Lords Spiritual and the Lords Temporal wear their Parliament robes for the occasion.
 They are joined by senior representatives of the judiciary, who sit on woolsacks in the centre of the Chamber, and members of the diplomatic corps, who are seated behind the Bishops.
 The Commons assemble in their own chamber, wearing ordinary day dress, and begin the day, as any other, with prayers.
 Beforehand the Speaker's Procession takes place in the usual way: preceded by a doorkeeper, the Serjeant at Arms, leads the Speaker of the House of Commons from his official residence to the Commons Chamber, followed by his trainbearer, chaplain and secretary.
-In the Central Lobby, a police inspector makes the traditional cry of "Hats off, strangers", instructing those assembled to remove their hats in deference to the highest-ranking commoner in the realm.
+In the Central Lobby, a police inspector makes the traditional cry of "Hats off, strangers!", instructing those assembled to remove their hats in deference to the highest-ranking commoner in the realm.